TBXark/ChatGPT-Telegram-Workers/doc/en/PLATFORM.md

 ### 3. [Render](https://render.com/)

-See [Render](../../adapter/render) for details. /... /adapter/render).
+See [Render](../../adapter/render) for details..
 Free, no domain name, no server required.
 Some development skills are required.

 ### 4. Local

-See [Local](../../adapter/local) for details. /... /adapter/local/README.md).
+See [Local](../../adapter/local) for details.
 For local deployment method, you need to configure local development environment.